andym388/andym388/README.md

 ### Hi there and welcome to my GitHub page 👋

-My current aspiration is to be the Web Development Advocate when business processes are migrated to the application platform of our parent company.<br>
+My current aspiration is to be the Web Development Advocate in the migration of business processes to the application platform of our parent company.<br>
-My home computer is ready with the relevant training materials and latest development tool stack for this venture.
+My hobby is to continously upgrade my home computer environment with the latest Windows O/S and trending technologies to learn about virtualisation, networking, security and software development.<br>

 ---